srelling/bachelor_thesis/README.md

 - [ ] Make different meshes to try out
 - [ ] Set up test problem/mesh for which i can compare to a analytical solution
 # Problems
-- [ ] Reynolds number only influences the pressure field and npt the velocity field so it doesn't make a difference for the final temperature field
+- [ ] Reynolds number only influences the pressure field and npt the velocity field so it doesn't make a difference for the final temperature field, does this make sense?
 - [ ] The magnitude of the velocity field does seem to make only a tiny difference in the final temperature field
-- [ ] maybe I should use neuman boundry conditions on the surfaces of the domain?
+- [ ] maybe I should use neuman boundry conditions on the surfaces of the domain to simulate the exchange of heat on the domain?
+But then the exchange of heat would be fix and not dependent on the flow of the liqiud?
 # Bugs